Skip to content

 TContract extends ContractDefinitionThe contract definition type

-TName extends string | number | symbolThe consumer name from the contract
+TName extends string | number | symbolThe consumer or RPC name from the contract

 Parameters